7 days during winter in Disko Bay with Inuit settlement visit

-- 2 nights at Bed & Breakfast in Oqaatsut incl. breakfast
+- 2 nights at a local accommodation in Oqaatsut incl. breakfast

 - 3 meals with local food in Oqaatsut

 - guided tour from day 3 to day 5 with English speaking guide (Local guide)

 - 4 nights in Ilulissat, breakfast included when staying in hotel